‘Jumanji: Welcome To The Jungle’: Dwayne Johnson, Kevin Hart Tandem Works Again As Movie Hits $700M Worldwide

 Alex Wolf (Spencer Gilpin) chose archaeologist and explorer Dr. Smolder Bravestone (Dwayne Johnson), Ser’Darius Blain (Anthony “Fridge” Johnson) chose zoologist and weapons specialist Franklin “Mouse” Finbar (Kevin Hart), and Morgan Turner (Martha Kaply) chose commando, martial artist, and dance fighter Ruby Roundhouse (Karen Gillan).
 One of the funniest scenes is when pretty and popular Madison Iseman (Bethany Walker) chose who she thought was a cool chick, cartographer, cryptographer, archaeologist, and paleontologist Shelly Oberon.
 Her avatar turned out to be an obese, middle-aged man, whose real name is Sheldon, portrayed by Jack Black.

-As if the funny scenes are not enough, Jumanji: Welcome To The Jungle also has a lot of action scenes, boasting what Dwayne Johnson do best.
-Despite his built and background, the 45-year-old actor and semi-retired professional wrestler is also a talented comedian.
+As if the funny scenes are not enough, Jumanji: Welcome To The Jungle also has a lot of action scenes, boasting what Dwayne Johnson does best.
+Despite his build and background, the 45-year-old actor and semi-retired professional wrestler is also a talented comedian.
 As a matter of fact, this is not the first time he and Kevin Hart worked together.
 The duo first bonded in a 2016 American action comedy film, Central Intelligence.

 Hate admitting it but Kev’s boogie joke is funny.
 Many call it the “the greatest Bromance of all time” which I respectfully don’t agree with because that title goes to Richard Pryor & Gene Wilder or Dean Martin & Jerry Lewis.
 I call it “Just two dudes doing manly shit” all over the globe.
 But @kevinhart4real calls it “Two dark cowboys on a mountain called Brokeback”.. which I’m not sure what he’s even referencing but I do know he’s an asshole.
 Always the best of times with my brother Kev.????
 That’s a wrap! #GlobalPressTour #PutALilBoogieInIt #JUMANJI